utsav0/daily-dev-tips/src/pages/posts/bash-never-forget-to-git-commit-again.md

 Then this article is for you!

-Today we will be making a `bash` script that we can run at the end of our day.
+Today we will make a `bash` script that we can run at the end of our day.
 It will loop through our project directory and tell us the following statistics per project:

 - Is it a git repo